toyaokeke/MechCombatGame/README.md

 ### Player Base

 The player base is your home inside the forest environment.
 In your player base, this is where you will be able to upgrade your character's base stats, special attacks, and other things.
+Careful not to stay here for too long; if the spiders sense you are in there, they can attack and destroy your base!

 ![Player Base Reference](docs/img/Level1/PlayerBaseReference.png)